 If you are privileged enough to afford some more days in this beautiful Italian region, do plan a trip to the hometown of Galileo Galilei, astronomer, mathematician and father of modern science, and of the great mathematician Leonardo Fibonacci, you won’t regret it.

 The Leaning Tower

-The famous 55-meter-tall Torre di Pisa is located next to Pisa Cathedral (Duomo di Pisa) in Campo dei Miracoli (Square of Miracles) and was used as the cathedral’s bell tower.
+The 55-meter-tall Torre di Pisa is located next to Pisa Cathedral (Duomo di Pisa) in Campo dei Miracoli (Square of Miracles), one of Italy’s most famous squares, and was used as the cathedral’s bell tower.
 This is one of the very first landmarks tour guides will show you in Pisa if the city is part of your Italy private tour.